 In Finland, ethical review of non-medical research involving human participants is based on a set of guidelines drawn up by the Finnish National Board on Research Integrity TENK:

 - The ethical principles of research with human participants and ethical review in the human sciences in Finland.
-Finnish National Board on Research Integrity TENK guidelines 2019 (PDF) - in Finnish, Swedish & English
+Finnish National Board on Research Integrity TENK guidelines 2019 (PDF)

 - Plain-text version of the guidelines in English

 The ethical principles for research with human participants serve as a starting point for ethical review work carried out by ethics committees in the human sciences.

 The guidelines for ethical review in research with human participants are intended for research designs where ethical review is not regulated separately in the Medical Research Act (488/1999).
 Besides humanities and social sciences, these research designs include research with human participants in the natural sciences and technology, in artistic research, and in some cases also in non-invasive health or medical research.

 Ethical questions associated with research in the humanities and social and behavioural sciences relate mainly to the interaction between researcher and research subject, which may involve unpredictable factors.
 It is always the researcher who bears responsibility for the ethical and moral decisions involved in the research.

 Ethical review applies only to precisely defined research configurations.
 The researcher must request an ethical review statement from a human sciences ethics committee, if their research contains any of the following:

 - participation in the research deviates from the principle of informed consent,